lambdalife/holland/docs/configuration.rst

 Genome Storage Options
 ----------------------

-To record snapshots of the population over the generations genomes and their corresponding fitness scores (in the same format returned by :func:`~holland.evolution.evaluate_fitness`) can be recorded.
+To record snapshots of the population over the generations genomes and their corresponding fitness scores (in the same format returned by :func:`~holland.evolution.Evaluator.evaluate_fitness`) can be recorded.
 If enabled, individuals will be selected according to the specified strategy and stored to a file (json).
 Additionally, by setting ``should_record_on_interrupt`` to ``True`` (which is independent of the value of ``should_record_genomes``), genomes will be recorded if an unhandled exception is thrown during execution.
 By default genomes are not recorded.

 The following options are available: